microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 # Application Insights for Kubernetes on WebAPI

-This page is a walk-though to enable `Application Insights for Kubernetes` in WebAPI project, including traditional WebAPI (controller-based) and minimal WebAPIs.
+This page is a walk-through to enable `Application Insights for Kubernetes` in WebAPI projects, including traditional WebAPI (controller-based) and minimal WebAPIs.
 The example code is separated in [WebAPI](./WebAPI/) and [MinimalAPI](./MinimalAPI/) respectively.

-_To learn more about minimal API, please refer to [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0)._
+_To learn more about minimal API, please refer to the [Minimal APIs overview](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0)._

 ## Prerequisite